Overview of Data Layer API

 DataClient dataClient = Wearable.getDataClient(context);

 The context can be any valid Android context.
-If you are using the API within the scope of an Activity, use the getDataClient(activity) method of the Wearable class.
+If you are using the API within the scope of an Activity, use the getDataClient() method of the Wearable class.
 This lets certain interactions appear as dialogs rather than as notifications, such as when the user is asked to update their version of Google Play services.

 By default, callbacks to listeners are made on the app's main UI thread.
 To have callbacks made on a different thread, use a WearableOptions object to specify a custom Looper: